 These native ads, appear usually when you are browning for purchasing on an e-commerce site.
 They are paid by brands and look like any other organic listing.

 - Display ads with native elements

 This type of native ad looks like a display ad, but they are different from a regular banner because they are contextually relevant to the meda they appear on.

 You can also find native ads on publisher sites, social media, and search engine results.
 Recommendation widgets are often at the side of a page or at the end of a post.
 These ads recommend additional content or products that you may like.

-How to Develop a Native Advertising Strategy?
+How to Develop Native Ads?

 Native advertising is more popular every year, as companies realize its benefits for improving the user experience (and their bottom lines).
 That’s why organizations are spending more money on native ads.

 But, how can organizations ensure they spend wisely and get the best results for their native advertising strategy?
 Here is how to develop a great native advertising strategy: